Anniepoo/swiplchrtut/examples.md

 ----

 Notice that I get rid of things from the store as soon as they're incorporated in something bigger.
-Letters are includeded in the current partial word and **then discarded**.
+Letters are included in the current partial word and **then discarded**.

 Note also that I uses `partial_word_word/2` to convert the list - there seemed little point in doing this in CHR.
 The Prolog is both more efficient and easier to write.